 How Does Organic SEO Translate into Better Traffic?

 Search engines strive to provide the best results for their users.
 That’s just good business sense.
 When you have one of the best results, you get ranked high in the search engines.
 Higher ranking means more traffic.

 In fact, studies point to the fact that people love the top four organic listings.
 In other words, the top four results that aren’t ads.
-A study by Mediative shows that the #1 result received almost 33% of clicks.
+A study by Mediative showed that the #1 result received almost 33% of clicks.
 The top 3 organic listings got a staggering 84% of all clicks from searches.
 That doesn’t leave much room for anything below them.

 Organic SEO works to provide the best results.

 It’s not gaming the system.
 On the contrary, it’s embracing it.
 By creating better, more targeted pages, you’re also creating what people want to read.
 If you give them what they want, they’ll come back.
 The more often they come back, the more likely they’ll convert – or at least tell someone else (who might convert!).

 So, what is organic SEO?
 I hope we’ve answered that question for you.
 If you have an online business, it’s a vital part of your success.
 While there are other forms of marketing, organic SEO is the foundation of long-lasting results.
 It takes time to implement, but it’s time well spent.